nextedy/gantt-docs/docs/setup.md

 By default the Gantt chart shows the time range as small as to fit the items.

-If you want to set the start and end date manually, for example to allow the dragging of the items to future, set following properties  in  `Advanced` > `Additional Script` (both need to be set).
+If you want to set the start and end date manually, for example to allow the dragging of the items to future, set following properties  in  `Advanced` > `Gantt Config Script` (both need to be set).

 	gantt.config.start_date = new Date(2018, 12, 10);
 	gantt.config.end_date = new Date(2020, 08, 20);